ReznoRMichael/Reznorganizer/README.md

 * SVG
 * XAMPP

-## To do list and fix bugs for the future
+## Personal to do list and fix bugs for the future

-* Bug: Vue modal create project - when there are empty tasks 'body' in the form (except first and last) it gives an error when submitting the form (try a different algorithm for removing empty tasks from array)
+* ~~Bug: Vue modal create project - when there are empty tasks 'body' in the form (except first and last) it gives an error when submitting the form (try a different algorithm for removing empty tasks from array)~~
 * Feature: Vue modal create project - make mobile-friendly
+* Feature/Cosmetic: Add Markdown processing for the notes area
 * ~~Code Optimization: Vue modal create project - do not allow to add more than 1 empty task input~~
 * Bug: A project owner should not be able to invite himself to a project
 * Bug: A project owner should not be able to invite the same user multiple times to a project